 Previously, Briggs was professor of sociology and urban planning in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology and served as head of MIT’s Housing, Community, and Economic Development Group.
 From January 2009 to August 2011, while on public service leave from MIT, de Souza Briggs served as associate director of the White House Office of Management and Budget.
 There he oversaw a wide array of policy, budget, and management issues for roughly half of the cabinet agencies of the federal government.
 De Souza Briggs has also served as a community planner in the South Bronx, a policy adviser and R&D director at the U.S. Department of Housing and Urban Development, a faculty fellow of the Urban Institute, and associate professor of public policy at Harvard University’s Kennedy School of Government.

 He serves on the boards of the Center for Advanced Study in Behavioral Sciences, Demos, Global Impact Investing Network, JUST Capital, and One Fair Wage and is an elected member of the National Academy of Public Administration.
 Briggs holds an engineering degree from Stanford University, an MPA from Harvard, and a PhD in sociology and education from Columbia University.
-He also studied athe Federal University of Bahia in Brazil.
+He also studied at the Federal University of Bahia in Brazil.